-A. Williams updated the group that the tester at AHS was ultimately admitted to the AACO rapid tester training program.
+A. Williams updated the group that the tester at AHS had ultimately been admitted to the AACO rapid tester training program.

-M. Ross-Russell said concurrence with reservation was based on the discussion on training.
+M. Ross-Russell said concurrence with reservation was based on the discussion about training.
 Therefore, she was wondering where the group currently stood now.
 A. Williams felt it should still be cemented in the language of the plan around continued investment in rapid training tester and resources for CBOs (Community Based Organizations).